OAAX-standard/examples/python-example/README.md

 output_data = runtime.inference(input_tensors)
 ```

-The `src/runtime.py` file contains the `Runtime` class, which is used to interact with the OAX runtime and manage the
+The `src/runtime.py` file contains the `Runtime` class, which is used to interact with the OAAX runtime and manage the
 data structure so that it's compatible for the C runtime and Python based on who's using it.
 For example, the `Runtime` class will convert the input image to a format that the runtime can understand, and convert
 the output of the model to a format that can be used by Python as shown in the code snippet below: